Day 1

 Wednesday 24 May

-Preanalytical phase and patient outcome – Session chair: A.M.
+Preanalytical phase and patient outcome – Session chairs: R. Sierra Amor (Mexico), A.M.
 Simundic (Croatia)

 How to measure patient related outcomes & cost of preanalytical errors? – G. Lippi (Italy)